directus-labs/guest-authoring/directus-job-board-platform/index.md

 ![Add new job modal](<Screenshot 2024-07-02 at 12.01.27.png>)

-## Implementing search and filtering functionality
+## Implementing Search and Filters
 To implement job searching and filtering functionalities, update the code in your `components/JobList.tsx` file with the following:

 ```jsx